Turkish banker gets 32-month sentence in Iran sanctions case

 At one point, an emotional defendant wiped his face with tissues as the judge read excerpts from 101 letters written by friends, family and work associates of Atilla describing the 47-year-old husband and father as a compassionate and religious man who frequently helped others.

-The judge said Atilla falsely testified at his trial on some matters but was unlikely to commit any new crimes, earned no profits directly from the fraud and had a role in the multi-year scheme that was less than many others, including Turkish government officials and Turkish-Iranian gold trader Reza Zarrab, who pleaded guilty to charges and testified against Atilla.
+The judge said Atilla falsely testified at his trial on some matters but was unlikely to commit any new crimes, earned no profits directly from the fraud and had a role in the multi-year scheme that was less than many others.
+Those included Turkish government officials and Turkish-Iranian gold trader Reza Zarrab, who pleaded guilty and testified against Atilla.

 The wealthy Zarrab, arrested a year before Atilla, initially attracted considerable attention to the case.
 He is married to Turkish pop star and TV personality Ebru Gundes.